zihaowrez/tp/docs/UserGuide.md

----
-layout: page
-title: uMessage (v1.2) User Guide
+# uMessage (v1.2) User Guide
----

-*uMessage* is a desktop app that helps university students manage contacts, academics and CCAs that communicate and hold meetings on various platforms.
+***uMessage*** is a desktop app that helps university students manage contacts, academics and CCAs that communicate and hold meetings on various platforms.
 It is optimized for keyboard users.

-* Table of Contents
-{:toc}

 --------------------------------------------------------------------------------------------------------------------